frankiscuwu/cs506-final-project/README.md

 ## Preliminary results

-After training both models on the dataset, we obtained the following test results:
+After training the final model on the dataset, we obtained the following test results:

 | Training Accuracy | Training Loss | Validation Accuracy | Validation Loss |
 | ----------------- | ------------- | ------------------- | --------------- |